hkff/AccMon/README.md

 What is it?
 -----------

 AccMon is a monitoring middleware for django, using FodtlMon a monitor based on distributed first order linear temporal logic.
-It allows to monitor formula defined on HTTP traffic and formula defined on python code function / class methods.
+It allows to monitor formula defined on HTTP traffic, views processing and external tools via plugins.
 Note that this framework is a research prototype and should not be used in production !

 Installation